Adult mid-squat in bare concrete home gym wearing worn gray sweatpants, harsh morning light.

 If 10 minutes feels impossible, start with 3 minutes.
 Then do another 3.
 Then another.
 A lot of recovery is built in small, repeated delays.

 For example, use short bursts of vigorous physical activity—such as push-ups, squats, or sprinting.
-The physical effort redirects attention, releases tension, and creates a clear mental break.
-By consistently responding to a craving with a challenging activity, you begin to change the internal association.
-Instead of leading toward the addictive behavior, the craving becomes linked with something undesired.
+The physical effort redirects your attention, releases tension, and creates a clear mental break.

 This article is an excerpt from Chapter 3 of the Craving Toolkit.